Life meets death in Egypt's Cairo Necropolis

-CAIRO In a sprawling Cairo neighborhood known as the City of the Dead, life and death are side by side.
+CAIRO In a sprawling Cairo neighbourhood known as the City of the Dead, life and death are side by side.

 Amid a housing crisis in Egypt, and with the population of the capital estimated at 20 million, thousands of people count themselves lucky to call Cairo Necropolis home.